girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 Typically you break down your long running task into batches (say you want to search a few thousand lines then search in batches of a thousand lines each).
-Each batch can be scheduled using `timer_start()` as above, with one of the arguments to `MyWorker()` being the index into a batch array.
+Each batch can be scheduled using `timer_start()` as above, with one of the arguments to `MyWorker()` being the index into a batch data array.
 These tasks should be chained by having `MyWorker()` call the next `timer_start()` (for the next batch).
 The magic here is that Vim schedules any newly typed keystrokes between each `MyWorker()` invocation.
 Your plugin remains responsive to keystrokes